joseveland/jv-frontend/README.md

    * Via direct public HTTP web configuration within the S3 bucket.
-Go for the `http://APP-BUCKET-NAME.s3-website-REGION.amazonaws.com` URL (for example http://jv-frontend-angular-app.s3-website-us-east-1.amazonaws.com)
+Go for the `http://APP-BUCKET-NAME.s3-website-REGION.amazonaws.com` URL (for example http://jv-frontend-angular-app.s3-website-us-east-1.amazonaws.com) **[I end up blocking the public permissions to the bucket in terraform code so avoiding public access therefore no direct HTTP will be available after this commit]**
 <br><br/>

    * Via CloudFront distribution URL (HTTPS), go for the distribution URL